aboutte/s3-yum-mirror/README.md

 ```
 all would be `all` the rpms from os + updates, as hardlinks. `all.2016-06-14` would be what `all` looked like on that date, all hardlinks to save space. `os` and `updates` would be mirrors of the  upstream repos.

-In production i would, most likley, enable all+datestamp_all, do a sync, then disable then until i wanted to make another snapshot. subsequent runs would sync upstream, but leave teh datestamped 'all' directory as is.
+In production I would, most likely, enable all+datestamp_all, do a sync, then disable then until I wanted to make another snapshot. subsequent runs would sync upstream, but leave teh datestamped 'all' directory as is.

 ## Usage

 ```
-docker run -v /path/to/storage:/mirror -v /path/to/config.yaml:/config.yaml sjoeboo/docker-yum-mirror:latest
+docker run --rm -v ~/Desktop/mirror:/mirror -v ~/r/docker-s3-yum-mirror/config.yaml:/config.yaml s3-yum-mirror:latest
 ```

 ## config example: